mpiorowski/task/README.md

 ## Tasks

-Choose which tasks You would like to tackle.
-Do as much as You feel comfortable :) Try not to spend more than 6 hours.
+Please, try to not spend more than 6 hours on this tasks.
+You don't need to fully finish all of them, choose how much you want to dive into each of them, but You *must* touch all of them.

 ### Styling